eadenise/match_tempo/README.md

-**Audio Tempo and Beat Matching**
+# Audio Tempo and Beat Matching

-**Overview**
+# Overview

-This Python project leverages librosa and scipy to analyze audio files, extract rhythmic features, and identify songs with matching tempos and beat consistency.
+This Python project leverages librosa and scipy to analyse audio files, extract rhythmic features, and identify songs with matching tempos and beat consistency.
 It provides a framework for tempo estimation, beat interval analysis, and clustering based on rhythmic similarity.
 The results are saved in a CSV file for easy reference and further processing.

-**Features:**
+## Features:

 **Audio Analysis:**